robertsisaacp/DataScience/Spam_or_Ham/README.md

 # NLP: Spam or Ham?
 ### Objective
-Prepare the text data for processing by
+#### Prepare the text data for processing by
-* removing punctuation, tokenizing and removing stop words
+* removing punctuation, tokenizing, removing stop words and lemmatizing
-* stemming and lemmatizing
+* apply and compare TfidfVectorizer and CountVectorizer with bigrams
-* vectorizing
-Create and evaluate features for a classifier
+#### Create and evaluate features for a classifier

 ### Dataset
 * The SMS Spam Collection v.1 is a public set of SMS labeled messages that have been collected for mobile phone spam research.
 It has one collection composed by 5,574 English, real and non-enconded messages, tagged according being legitimate (ham) or spam.